top of page

 If you’ve left the UK and you’re no longer working in the UK, to claim a refund you should use the form P85.

-Additional Considerations and FAQs about the P50 Form
+Additional Considerations about the P50 Form

 Understanding Tax Refund Amounts